subhash505/LeetCode_Daily/README.md

 An integer is a palindrome when it reads the same backward as forward.
 For example, 121 is palindrome while 123 is not.

+Problem 20
+Valid Parentheses

+Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+An input string is valid if:

+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.

+*/